Sergei Prokofiev: Life abroad

 Arriving in San Francisco after having been released from questioning by immigration officials on Angel Island on 11 August 1918, Prokofiev was soon compared to other famous Russian exiles, such as Sergei Rachmaninoff.
 His debut solo concert in New York led to several further engagements.
-He also received a contract from the music director of the Chicago Opera Association, Cleofonte Campanini, for the production of his new opera The Love for Three Oranges; however, due to Campanini's illness and death, the premiere was postponed.
+He also received a contract from the music director of the Chicago Opera Association, Cleofonte Campanini, for the production of his new opera The Love for Three Oranges, but due to Campanini's illness and death, the premiere was postponed.
 The delay was another example of Prokofiev's bad luck in operatic matters.
 The failure also cost him his American solo career since the opera took too much time and effort.
 He soon found himself in financial difficulties, and in April 1920, he left for Paris, not wanting to return to Russia as a failure.

 In Paris, Prokofiev reaffirmed his contacts with Diaghilev's Ballets Russes.
 He also completed some of his older, unfinished works, such as his Third Piano Concerto.
 The Love for Three Oranges finally premièred in Chicago, under the composer's baton, on 30 December 1921.
 Diaghilev became sufficiently interested in the opera to request Prokofiev play the vocal score to him in June 1922, while they were both in Paris for a revival of Chout, so he could consider it for a possible production.
 Stravinsky, who was present at the audition, refused to listen to more than the first act.
 When he then accused Prokofiev of "wasting time composing operas", Prokofiev retorted that Stravinsky "was in no position to lay down a general artistic direction, since he is himself not immune to error".
 According to Prokofiev, Stravinsky "became incandescent with rage" and "we almost came to blows and were separated only with difficulty".
-As a result, "our relations became strained and for several years Stravinsky's attitude toward me was critical."

-In March 1922, Prokofiev moved with his mother to the town of Ettal in the Bavarian Alps, where for over a year he concentrated on an opera project, The Fiery Angel, based on the novel by Valery Bryusov.
-His later music had acquired a following in Russia, and he received invitations to return there, but decided to stay in Europe.
+As a result, "our relations became strained and for several years Stravinsky's attitude toward me was critical."In March 1922, Prokofiev moved with his mother to the town of Ettal in the Bavarian Alps, where for over a year he concentrated on an opera project, The Fiery Angel, based on the novel by Valery Bryusov.
+His later music had acquired a following in Russia, and he received invitations to return there, but decided to stay in Western Europe.
 In 1923, Prokofiev married the Spanish singer Carolina Codina (1897–1989, stage name Lina Llubera) before moving back to Paris.